-For all those folks in fundraising at who are planning your next donor trip with the help from locals on site: this article is for you.
-Your on-site Program Staff and Local Partners and have important roles to play—just not necessarily the ones you think.
+For all those folks in fundraising who are planning your next donor trip with the help from locals on site: this article is for you.
+Your on-site Program Staff and Local Partners have important roles to play—just not necessarily the ones you think.
 Support them by allowing them to do their actual jobs.
 Don’t overburden them by asking them to take on extra work that you didn’t actually hire them to do.

 For the purpose of this article, let’s consider “Program Staff and Local Partners” to be all those people on-site in the communities where your organization’s work is happening.
 They may work directly for your organization, they may work for a local entity, or they may just be volunteers or engaged community members.
-If you have contracted with them to implement the work your mission-related work in some capacity, we’ll consider them under the umbrella of “Program Staff and Local Partners”.
+If you have contracted with them to implement your mission-related work in some capacity, we’ll consider them under the umbrella of “Program Staff and Local Partners”.

 First, let’s talk about those tasks you should avoid sending their way.
 The three tasks I share here are too often unwisely added to Program Staff and Local Partner’s to-do lists.